 Today, their pure descendants are part of a conservation program founded by the late Gilbert Jones on Black Jack Mountain, Oklahoma in an effort to preserve their unique color genetics, temperament and heritage.
 Since the 1950s, Gilbert Jones pioneered a conservation program for Spanish mustangs including the “Hidalgo horses” and the Choctaw horses.

 In 2005, Return to Freedom collaborated with screenwriter John Fusco to launch the Choctaw Horse Conservation Program.
-Dr. Philip Sponenberg, who considers this a genetic rescue effort, chose a band of seven mares from Blackjack Mountain to join varnished grey roan tobiano stallion, Chief Iktinike, to form a foundation group to send to Fusco’s Red Road Farm in Vermont.
+Dr. Phillip Sponenberg, who considers this a genetic rescue effort, chose a band of seven mares from Blackjack Mountain to join varnished grey roan tobiano stallion, Chief Iktinike, to form a foundation group to send to Fusco’s Red Road Farm in Vermont.

 These horses made the trip to Return to Freedom’s Sanctuary in 2008.

 In 2008, the timber company ceased all livestock and horse grazing leases on Blackjack Mountain and all the horses were removed.
 Bryant Rickman continues Gilbert Jones’s legacy in Oklahoma and as do other private conservator programs like Return to Freedom’s.